 For reference – gift ideas

 Everyone needs to look up information at some time or another, so browse the possibilities below:

-- RHS Plant Finder – book listing sources
+- RHS Plant Finder – an invaluable book listing sources

-- An annual guide book to gardens to visit – such as the latest copy of the Yellow Book NGS Gardens Open Scheme for England and Wales, or Scotland’s Gardens Guide.
+- An annual guide book to gardens to visit – such as the latest copy of the Yellow Book NGS Garden Visitors Handbook for England and Wales, or Scotland’s Gardens Guide.
 Published in around Nov-Jan to be up to date for the year ahead.

 Indoor gardening gift ideas

-- A houseplant – huge choice of plants from garden centres, High St shops, florists and online (eg Sarah Raven to suit all homes and decors.
+- A houseplant – huge choice of plants from garden centres, High St shops, florists and online to suit all homes and decors.

 - Indoor fountain – very soothing, with a wide range of sizes, styles and prices.

 - A picture-style aquarium – also known as a Living Picture.
 A clever design of very thin aquaria on hang on a wall, framed to look like a picture.
 Fish optional!